Kenneth Bae: Dennis Rodman

 On January 7, 2014, while in North Korea, Rodman was asked if he would raise the issue of Kenneth Bae during a CNN interview.
 He became agitated and said, "Kenneth Bae did one thing ...
 If you understand what Kenneth Bae did.
 Do you understand what he did in this country?
 No, no, no, you tell me, you tell me.
 Why is he held captive here in this country, why? ...
 I would love to speak on this."
 The next day, Bae's sister said of Rodman's comments, "There is no diplomacy, only games, and at my brother's expense."
 Rodman apologized for his comments about Kenneth Bae on January 9, 2014, saying he had been drinking and was stressed when he made the remarks.

 Kenneth Bae would later credit Dennis Rodman with his early release, saying that Rodman's rant raised awareness of his case and that he wished to personally thank him.

 Release

 Bae was released by North Korean authorities on Saturday, November 8, 2014 along with fellow American Matthew Todd Miller.
 In 2016, Bae published a book about his ordeal: Not Forgotten: The True Story of My Imprisonment in North Korea.

 Nehemiah Global Initiative

-In 2017, Bae decided to found a NGO to help North Korean refugees and raise the awareness of people around the world about the situation in North Korea.
+In 2017, Bae decided to fund a NGO to help North Korean refugees and raise the awareness of people around the world about the situation in North Korea.